 Day 9 – Publication for your school or class

 The Creative Classroom: School or Class publication (Magazine/Newspaper/Newsletter)

 Content Based Instruction (CBI) Content Language Integrated Learning (CLIL) Games in your classroom.
 Error correction; Journal reflection and questions;

 Managing a Communicative Classroom; Instructions, Monitoring, Rapport, Feedback; Managing large classrooms and seating.
 Breaking Bad Teaching Habits; Journal reflection and questions;

-Day 12 – Reflective teaching
+Day 12 – Reflective teaching & course closure